Sage-Bionetworks/synapse-login-scipool/README.md

 ### Marketplace product code
 The marketplace product parameter for the AWS Marketplace product being subscribed to.

-### Marketplace ID Table ID
+### Marketplace ID Dynamo Table Name
-The ID of a Synapse table with columns `userId` and `marketplaceCustomerId`.
-This holds the mapping from Synapse users to AWS Marketplace subscriptions.
+The name of the Dynamo table that holds the mapping from Synapse users to AWS Marketplace subscriptions.

 ### Synapse client access token
 This is an [access token](https://rest-docs.synapse.org/rest/POST/personalAccessToken.html) for a Synapse account that has read/write access to the table given by `MARKETPLACE_ID_TABLE_ID`.